MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ### Manual extension upgrade via the Azure portal

 The manual extension upgrade works like the [Automatic extension upgrade](/azure/azure-arc/servers/manage-automatic-vm-extension-upgrade?tabs=azure-portal#how-does-automatic-extension-upgrade-work).
 On an Azure Stack HCI Arc-enabled cluster, when you manually upgrade an extension, Azure saves the version you've selected.
-Azure then attempts to upgrade the extension on all nodes in the cluster to that version.
+Azure then attempts to upgrade the extension on all servers in the cluster to that version.

-On some nodes, if the extension upgrade fails the platform attempts to upgrade to the selected version during the next [Azure Stack HCI cloud sync](../faq.yml).
+On some servers, if the extension upgrade fails the platform attempts to upgrade to the selected version during the next [Azure Stack HCI cloud sync](../faq.yml).

 Use the manual workflow in these scenarios: